 Police Lieutenant General Satawat then revealed that the couple were quickly captured as the net closed on them but not before Mr Helmus had used his weapon to first shoot his wife and then turn it on himself.
 The senior police officer stressed that security forces had not discharged their weapons in the incident.

 Wife wounded but husband is in a serious condition

 It is reported that Ms Sirinipha was not seriously wounded after being shot by her husband.
 However, he sustained serious injuries and was rushed to Khaochakhan Hospital where he is reported to be in critical condition.

 Authorities are said to be anxious to question the jailbreakers in Sa Kaeo before they are returned to Pattaya.

 Authorities want to know if the trio were helped

 All three were facing drug trafficking charges for dealing with large quantities of illicit drugs and faced the possibility of the death penalty.

-Police will be intent on trying to find out what assistance was given to the gang that allowed the audacious escape of the three inmates in chains from custody leading to an altogether truncated and frustrating period of freedom for them bought at what now appears to be an extremely high cost.
+Police will be intent on trying to find out what assistance was given to the gang that allowed the audacious escape from custody of the three inmates, still in chains, leading to an altogether truncated and frustratingly short period of freedom for the trio bought at an extremely high price.